Annie Hall: Legacy and influence

-Although the film received critical acclaim and several awards, Allen himself was disappointed with it, and said in an interview, "When Annie Hall started out, that film was not supposed to be what I wound up with.
+Although the film received widespread critical acclaim and numerous awards, Allen himself was disappointed with it, and said in an interview, "When Annie Hall started out, that film was not supposed to be what I wound up with.
 The film was supposed to be what happens in a guy's mind ...
 Nobody understood anything that went on.
 The relationship between myself and Diane Keaton was all anyone cared about.
 That was not what I cared about ...
 In the end, I had to reduce the film to just me and Diane Keaton, and that relationship, so I was quite disappointed in that movie".
 Allen has repeatedly declined to make a sequel, and in a 1992 interview stated that "Sequelism has become an annoying thing.
 I don't think Francis Coppola should have done Godfather III because Godfather II was quite great.
 When they make a sequel, it's just a thirst for more money, so I don't like that idea so much".

 Diane Keaton has stated that Annie Hall was her favorite role and that the film meant everything to her.
 When asked if being most associated with the role concerned her as an actress, she replied, "I'm not haunted by Annie Hall.
 I'm happy to be Annie Hall.
 If somebody wants to see me that way, it's fine by me".
 Costume designer Ruth Morley, working with Keaton, created a look which had an influence on the fashion world during the late-70s, with women adopting the style: layering oversized, mannish blazers over vests, billowy trousers or long skirts, a man's tie, and boots.
 The look was often referred to as the "Annie Hall look".
 Some sources suggest that Keaton herself was mainly responsible for the look, and Ralph Lauren has often claimed credit, but only one jacket and one tie were purchased from Ralph Lauren for use in the film.
+Morley and Keaton may have been aware that an oversized menswear look for women was popular in Paris at about the same time, inspired by designer Kenzo, who had been responsible for the move toward oversized clothes a few years earlier; the esthetic was in the air at the time.
 Allen recalled that Lauren and Keaton's dress style almost did not end up in the film.
 "She came in," he recalled in 1992, "and the costume lady on Annie Hall said, 'Tell her not to wear that.
 She can't wear that.
 It's so crazy.'
 And I said, 'Leave her.
 She's a genius.
 Let's just leave her alone, let her wear what she wants.'"